Alexhuszagh/rust-lexical/README.md

 For detailed background on the algorithms and features in lexical, see [lexical-core](lexical-core).

 # Roadmap

+Lexical is currently fairly slow on one condition: small, denormal floats with 20-200 digits (see benchmarks).
+Although it's asymptotically quite fast, this is a simple optimization we should be able to fix.

 Ideally, Lexical's float-parsing algorithm or approach would be incorporated into libcore.
 Although Lexical greatly improves on Rust's float-parsing algorithm, in its current state it's insufficient to be included in the standard library, including numerous "anti-features":